VeggieVampire/ChoreTracker/README.md

 # ChoreTracker
-ChoreTracker is a collaborative Chore tracker and more.
-Easily log who washed dishes &amp; tally contributions.
-Simple &amp; fun for roommates &amp; families
+ChoreTracker: Your ultimate collaborative chore management tool and beyond.
+Log dishwashing duties, track contributions, and enjoy seamless tallying.
+Easily edit chores and tally logs with password-protected security for added peace of mind.
+Designed for simplicity and enjoyment, ideal for roommates and families alike.

 ## Installation